 - Garlic oil is often used in our home for ear aches, made by combining minced garlic and olive oil over low heat, strained and cooled, and bottled for use.

-- And, not for the faint of heart (or children!), I will mix minced garlic, raw honey, and apple cider vinegar together and take a tablespoon a few times per day to avoid or fight off illness.
+- And, not for the faint of heart (or children!), I will mix minced garlic, raw honey (use the code Katie15 for 15% off at that site!), and apple cider vinegar together and take a tablespoon a few times per day to avoid or fight off illness.